Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - The Falcons average just 1.6 more points per game (22.5) than the Panthers surrender (20.9).

-- Atlanta is 1-3 against the spread and 2-2 overall this season when the team notches more than 20.9 points.
+- When Atlanta records more than 20.9 points, it is 1-3 against the spread and 2-2 overall.

-- Atlanta is 1-3 against the spread and 2-2 overall when the team picks up more than 307.4 yards.
+- When Atlanta churns out over 307.4 yards, the team is 1-3 against the spread and 2-2 overall.

 - This year, the Falcons have turned the ball over eight times, two more than the Panthers' takeaways (6).